ComparativeGenomicsToolkit/cactus/doc/progressive.md

 Please ensure your genomes are *soft*-masked with RepeatMasker.
 We do some basic masking as a preprocessing step to ensure highly repetitive elements are masked when repeat libraries are incomplete, but genomes that aren't properly masked can still take tens of times longer to align that those that are masked.
 Hard-masking (totally replacing repeats with stretches of Ns) isn't necessary, and is strongly discouraged (you will miss a *lot* of alignments!).

-An example seqfile can be found [here](./examples/evolverMammals.txt).
+An example seqfile can be found [here](../examples/evolverMammals.txt).

 The `outputHal` file represents the multiple alignment, including all input and inferred ancestral sequences.
 It is stored in HAL format, and can be accessed with [HAL tools](https://github.com/ComparativeGenomicsToolkit/Hal), which are all included in Cactus either as static binaries for the binary release, or within the Docker image for the Docker release.

-The HALformat represents the alignment in a reference-free, indexed way, but isn't readable by many tools.
+The HAL format represents the alignment in a reference-free, indexed way, but isn't readable by many tools.
 To export a MAF (which by its nature is usually reference-based), you can use the `hal2maf` tool to export the alignment from any particular genome: `hal2maf <hal> --refGenome <reference> <maf>`.

 You can use the alignment to generate gene annotatations for your assemblies, using the [Comparative Annotation Toolkit](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit).

-You can also [convert the HAL alignment into a Pangenome Graph](https://github.com/ComparativeGenomicsToolkit/hal#pangenome-graph-export-gfa-and-vg).  `hal2vg` is now included in the Cactus Docker images and binary release.

 Please [cite HAL](https://doi.org/10.1093/bioinformatics/btt128).